metadsl/metadsl/docs/Roadmap.md

 1. Add examples in docs for low level usage / create typed lambda calculus API
     1. Show how to convert between [De Bruijn index](https://en.wikipedia.org/wiki/De_Bruijn_index) and named variable
-    2. Show how to implement [Church numerals](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals) and arithmatic on top of it
+    2. Show how to implement [Church numerals](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals) and arithmetic on top of it
     3. Show how to convert between these and python integers

 2. Support initial use case with NumPy API that translates to other backends (more details below)
   1. Be able to build up NumPy expression
-  2. Create simple transformer to turn numpy expressions into pytorch AST.
+  2. Create simple transformer to turn NumPy expressions into PyTorch AST.

 3. Start basing MoA off of this